ilovepixelart/ts-patch-mongoose/README.md

 ## Motivation

-ts-patch-mongoose is a plugin for mongoose and requires it as peer dependency
+ts-patch-mongoose is a plugin for mongoose
 \
 I needed to track changes in my mongoose models and save them as patch history (audit log) in separate collection.
 Events will allow me to track changes in my models and react to them in other parts of the application.
 I also wanted to omit some fields from patch history.